aryan-sri-harsha/airbusAerothon5/README.md

 Develop a platform or solution that connects aircraft manufacturers, airlines, and recycling facilities to facilitate the repurposing and recycling of end-of-life aircraft components

+## Our solution

+Cloud based platform that has 3 separate logins for the three possible actors:
+* Aircraft Manufacturer
+* Airlines
+* Recycling facility

+Upon Signing up and then logging in, you are redirected to

 ## Tech Stack Used
 MERN